 I turned away to remove myself from the area.
-I obviously needed a time out; I shouldn’t have slapped him.
-When I reached the living room, I felt him grab my shoulder and spin me around to face him, while at the same time pushing me backwards.
+I obviously needed a time-out; I shouldn’t have slapped him.
+When I reached the living room, I felt him grab my shoulder and spin me around to face him, while at the same time pushing me backward.
 I fell over the end table to the couch.
 He held me down firmly by my throat and chest.
-The ferocity in his face and the ugliness of his words signalled to me to stay put, don’t move, don’t struggle.
+The ferocity in his face and the ugliness of his words signaled to me to stay put, don’t move, don’t struggle.
 Take it.

 It shocked me.
 Nothing like that had happened in years.

-The next day, I filed a police report because I thought that’s what I should do.
+The next day, I filed a police report because I thought that was what I should do.

-However, after talking to my department of social services counselor, she told me to only make reports when I do not initiate the physical violence.
-Yes, a slap is physically violent.
+However, after talking to my Department of Social Services counselor, she told me to only make reports when I do not initiate physical violence.
+A slap is physically violent.